josephtossi/signhub/README.md

 SignHub is an electronic signature SaaS (DocuSign-style) built as a monorepo.

+## Reality check: local vs deployed storage

+If you deploy on Railway without persistent object storage (S3/R2 or a persistent disk), file-based features can fail after restart/redeploy:

+- PDF download
+- AI document analysis
+- signed document retrieval

+Why: database rows remain, but binary files on ephemeral container storage are lost.

+For a smooth, reliable experience, run locally (recommended for full testing) or configure persistent storage in deployment.

 ## What this app does

 - User authentication (signup/login/logout/session)